vernaillen/vernaillen.dev.old/src/pages/music.md

 pageName: Music
 ---

+Besides my passion for web development (which is the main focus of this website), I do have another big passion.
+Sound & Music.

 Recently I've been having a lot of fun with music production as well as [web audio](https://webaudio.github.io/web-audio-api/#introductory) programming.

 On this page you can see the 2 coming together: